 Robert Williams, s service provider of QR Codes for memorials in Newton says,

 “I think what’s appealing is by having a QR code there’s a chance to have so much more information on lost loved ones, compared to a normal memorial where space is limited.
 By having the QR code you can say what they did in their life and tell their story.
 We just want to move with the times and see this as doing just that.”

-Hence, QR Codes are helping us remember the departed with a permanent reminder.
+Hence, QR Codes are helping us remember the departed with a permanent reminder and making graveyards smart.

 Now let’s move on to see how countries across the globe are using QR Codes on memorials.

 C. Some examples

-Developed countries are using this technology to provide a special touch to the memorials.
+Developed countries are using this technology to provide a special touch to memorials.
 See how countries are using it:

-In a busy street in Ankara, capital of Turkey, is a digital memorial reading “ a woman was murdered here”.
-Upon scanning via a smartphone, the viewers can read a chilling account of Ceren Damar, the lecturer.
+In a busy street in Ankara, the capital of Turkey, is a digital memorial reading “ a woman was murdered here”.
+Upon scanning, the viewers can read a chilling account of Ceren Damar, the lecturer.
 She was killed by one of her students in January 2019.

 The signboard is among dozen others, which have been erected on the crime scene.
 The endeavor aims to create awareness about the widespread woman’s murder in the country.

-Funeral companies in Denmark are adding QR Codes, These QR Codes honour the dead with a link of their online presence.
+Funeral companies in Denmark are adding QR Codes.
+These QR Codes honor the dead with a link to their online presence.
 The largest gravestone manufacturer in Denmark has incorporated this technology in memorials.

 “But there are lots of people who are important and I think their story and what they have done with their life is important.
 I think it’s very important for the next generation to have this memory.
 And which QR Codes, we can make it possible”